-We sat on the patio at one of the cafes at the landing when I had the idea to check into the Mosel cruise.
-Koblenz is where both rivers Rhein and Mosel meet.
-Because the Mosel has locks and dams, the water level was fine for ship travel.
+We sat on the patio at one of the cafes at the landing when I had the idea to check into the Moselle cruise.
+Koblenz is where both rivers Rhine and Mosel meet.
+Because the Moselle (in German Mosel) has locks and dams, the water level was fine for ship travel.
 We were told the cruise will take from 9.45 am to 4 pm.
 We decided to buy the one way ticket, and take the train back.
 It turned out it was a lengthy ride, but spending time with family on the boat, the views of the Mosel vineyards and couple castles on the way, time went by fast.

 The Hochmoselbrücke (High Bridge) is 518 ft. high, and has a 689 ft. span over the Mosel.
 This river is one of the most beautiful waterways in all of Europe, it twists and turns for nearly 340 miles (545 kms) before joining the Rhine river at the city of Koblenz.
 We admired all the vineyards and some castles, also spending considerable time in those locks.